beginner-corp/docs.begin.com/src/shared/docs/en/guides/apollo-graphql.md

 > ⏱ This tutorial is an introductory walkthrough of creating an Apollo GraphQL app on Begin.
-It should take fewer than 15 minutes.
+It should take less than 15 minutes.

 ## Introduction